Jahia/jahia-dev/CONTRIBUTING.md

 A git tag should be created as well with the same name plus the PATCH version in it.

-If a fixe have to be done, you have to reproduce it on the master branch, fix it, then do the pull request.
+If a fix has to be done, you have to reproduce it on the master branch, fix it, then do the pull request.
+If the fix cannot be done on master, because the code has been refactored, the fix can be done directly on the release branch.

 After the fix is on the master branch you can cherry-pick the commit to the release branch and release the fix to a previous version.

+We usually have at most two major releases branches maintained at the same time.
+In case we have two branches, fixes will be cherry-picked on both branches.

 ##  <a name="rules"></a> Coding Rules